thej950/devops-notes/Git/merge-rebase.md

 **merge will merge one branch commits into target branch and also it will create new merge commit that will be latest commit**

 **rebase will merge child branch commits into master in a fast-forward way**

+# 🍰 **Analogy 1: Cake Baking (Merge vs Rebase)**

+## **🍰 Git Merge = Mixing Ingredients in One Bowl**

+You and your friend are baking cakes separately:

+* Your bowl = feature branch
+* Friend’s bowl = main branch

+When merging, you **combine both bowls into a bigger bowl**.
+Everything goes in — nothing is thrown out.
+You see the full mixture, lumps and all.

+📌 **Merge = Put two sets of ingredients together in one bowl.
+History stays messy but complete.**

+---

+## **🍰 Git Rebase = Re-doing Your Recipe With Updated Steps**

+Your friend updates the recipe while you were baking.
+Instead of mixing both bowls, you:

+* Throw away your current cake batter
+* Start fresh with your friend’s updated recipe
+* Reapply your steps one-by-one as if you had followed the new recipe from the beginning

+📌 **Rebase = Rebuild your work on top of the latest recipe.
+History becomes clean and linear.**

+---